pranav-ek/pranav-ek.github.io/_posts/2020-05-09-set-theory-python-implementation.markdown

 This week I spent some time to implement set theory  using Python.
 As [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019) is doing the rounds, chose the COVID-19 test kit clinical trials as a use-case.

-A Jupyther notebook file has been embedded into this article.
+A Jupyter notebook file has been embedded into this article.
 I used some [Venn diagrams](https://en.wikipedia.org/wiki/Venn_diagram) to illustrate the realtionship between the sets.
 We need to install a Python library to visualize the sets as Venn diagrams; execute following command to install `matplotlib-venn` library.
 ```
 pip3 install matplotlib-venn
 ```
 Download the [IPYNB file](https://gist.github.com/pranavek/ef7afca6b4896bca753e7a39f8b444c9) to your system.
-In your terminal, change directory to the location where the file was downloaded to and run the [Juptyer](https://jupyter.org/) notebook by exectuing following command.
+In your terminal, change directory to the location where the file was downloaded to and run the [Jupyter](https://jupyter.org/) notebook by executing following command.
 ```
 jupyter notebook